OleSkaar/Plunder/Index/Combat.md

 ## Hit locations and attack type
 The attacker specifies what type of attack they want to make, and where the attack is made: head, torso, right or left arm, right or left leg.
 Attack types are listed on the weapon's stats.

-Making the same kind of attack twice in a row grants disadvantage on that attack roll.
+Making the same kind of attack twice in a turn grants disadvantage on that attack roll.

 _Do not repeat the tactics which have gained you one victory, but let your methods be regulated by the infinite variety of circumstances._